soojiyou/FE-4-Article-Analysis-Website/README.md

+# Project 4 - Evaluate a News Article with Natural Language Processing (Udacity - Frontend Web Developer)

+### Goal
+ The goal of this project is to experience with hands-on experience with the tools and environment commonly used in a front-end role.
+It involves building a web tool that utilizes Natural Language Processing (NLP) to analyze articles or blogs found on other websites, using tools such as Node, Express, Webpack, and Service Worker.

-# Project Introduction
+### Project Introduction

-We will build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.
+This app is a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.
 NLP is the ability of an application to understand the human language, written or oral.

 ## Demo Website (Render, Heroku)
 https://fa-article-analysis-website.onrender.com/